milesj/boost/docs/cli.md

 }
 ```

+While React is rendering, all logs, either through the CLI [logger](#logging) or the native
+`console`, will be buffered until the rendering process is complete.
+Once complete, all buffered
+logs will be written to the terminal.
+This is necessary so that logs do not interrupt or tear the
+rendering loop.

 ### Shorthand Commands

 Sometimes classes may be overkill for commands, so Boost offers a feature known as shorthand